List of secondary schools in Singapore

-Autonomous schools have more autonomy as compared to other government-run secondary schools to plan their own curriculum and activities.
+There are also different types of secondary schools in Singapore, depending on their links with the government based on the school's history.
+Autonomous schools have relatively more autonomy as compared to other government-run secondary schools to plan their own curriculum and activities.
 However, such schools may charge additional, miscellaneous fees on top of the regular school fees paid by all students attending government or government-aided schools.

-Independent schools are granted autonomy to its own school curriculum, programmes and school fees.
+Independent schools are granted complete autonomy to its own school curriculum, programmes and school fees, the latter of which are significantly higher than government schools.
+Since the start of the 21st century, a number of secondary schools in Singapore have undergone mergers due to falling birth rates and demographic shifts.